 - Thrill Zone: 10-14 years of age (entering 5th through 8th grade).

-Afternoon Camps: The Park District offers at least one art & fun camp and one sports camp each week.
+The Park District offers at least one afternoon camp per week.

 It is our intention to provide your child with a safe and secure environment.
-We attempt to create a warm, comfortable, and fun atmosphere that will make your child look forward to coming to camp each day.
-In order to ensure the quality of this program and safety of the campers, each participant must follow program rules.
+We attempt to create a warm, comfortable, and fun atmosphere that will make your child look forward to coming to the camp.
+In order to ensure the quality of this camp and safety of the campers and staff, each participant must be able to Give Me 10.

 All camp sites have been designated NUT-FREE.
 We are requesting your cooperation in partnering with us to ensure a safe environment for children with nut allergies.
 Parents with children that have a nut allergy are requested to notify the Park District as soon as possible by completing an Allergy Action Plan Form.